symfony/symfony-docs/cookbook/configuration/override_dir_structure.rst

 -------------------------------

-Overriding the ``logs`` directory is the same as overriding the ``cache`` directory, the only difference is that you need to override the ``getLogDir`` method::
+Overriding the ``logs`` directory is the same as overriding the ``cache`` directory.
+The only difference is that you need to override the ``getLogDir`` method::

     // app/AppKernel.php